fhiso/legacy-format/serialisation.md

 For a *line string* to be parsed into a *line*, it *must* match the following `Line` production:

     Line ::= Number S (XRefID S)?
-Tag (S Pointer | S String)?
+Tag (S Pointer S? | S String)?

-{.note ...}  The `Line` production does not allow leading or trailing *whitespace* because this has already been removed in the process of creating *line strings*.
+{.note ...}  The `Line` production does not allow leading *whitespace* because this has already been removed in the process of creating *line strings*.
 The `S` production is defined in §2 of [Basic Concepts] and matches any non-empty sequence of *whitespace* *characters*, though because carriage returns and line feeds are always treated as *line breaks* which delimit *line strings*, in practice the `S` production can only match space or horizontal tab *characters*.
 Allowing tabs or multiple space *characters* is a departure from [GEDCOM 5.5.1], but one that is commonly implemented in current applications.

 *Whitespace* is *required* between each of the four components of the *line*.
 This is arguably a change from [GEDCOM 5.5.1] where the `delim` grammar production says that the delimiter is an *optional* space character.
-Almost certainly a typo in the grammar that has persisted through several versions of GEDCOM, and GEDCOM does not intend the space to be *optional*.
-However documents written using very early versions of GEDCOM – long before its current grammar productions were written – did frequently merge the *level*, *cross-reference identifier* and *tag* together, as in "`0@I1@INDI`".
-This is not permitted permitted in ELF.
+But almost certainly that is a typo in the grammar that has persisted through several versions of GEDCOM, and GEDCOM does not intend the space to be *optional*.
+Documents written using very early versions of GEDCOM – long before its current grammar productions were written – did frequently merge the *level*, *cross-reference identifier* and *tag* together, as in "`0@I1@INDI`", but this is not permitted permitted in ELF.
 {/}

-{.ednote}  It would be simple enough to modify the grammar so that "`0@I1@INDI`" would still be supported, and this could help make ELF Serialisation backwards compatible with GEDCOM 1.0.
-However the TSC know of no use of in files identifying as GEDCOM 5.x files, and is not generally supported in applications.
+{.ednote}  It would be simple enough to modify the grammar so that "`0@I1@INDI`" would be supported, and this could help make ELF Serialisation backwards compatible with GEDCOM 1.0.
+However the TSC know of no uses of this in files identifying as GEDCOM 5.x files, and is not generally supported in applications.
 Almost certainly it is an error arising from confusion over the two different uses of `[`&hellip;`]` in GEDCOM grammar productions.
 Files created using earlier versions of GEDCOM are only very rarely encountered and their data model is incompatible with [ELF Data Model].
 There seems to be little benefit to supporting earlier versions of GEDCOM in the serialisation layer but not in the data model.

-The `Line` production contains an ambiguity as any *string* which matches the `Pointer` production necessarily also matches the `String` production.  *ELF parsers* *must* treat the payload as a *pointer* if it matches the `Pointer` production, and only as a *string* if it does not.
+The `Line` production contains an ambiguity as any *string* which matches the `Pointer` production necessarily also matches the `String` production.  *ELF parsers* *must* treat the *payload* as a *pointer* if it matches the `Pointer` production, and only as a *string* if it does not.